spion/genny/README.md

 - No need to wrap anything or use fn.bind.
 Works with regular callback-taking node functions.
 - Complete error stack traces

-Drawbacks:

-- Doesn't work with promises (yet)
+- Compatible: also works with promises, thunks and arrays of promises/thunks.

 # usage examples